Bubblbu/markdown-cv/README.md

 # My CV

-This is my CV template powered by structured data and rendered by Jekyll and Pandoc.

-The web version is responsive and should also produce a pretty *meh* PDF version for now.
-More work to be done.

-The original version was inspired from [Eliseo Papa](https://elipapa.github.io) markdown-cv template.

-## Motivation

-Instead of constantly rewriting and formatting CVs manually, I want to have the information stored in one place that I can display and render quickly depending on the demand.
-This kinda does the job for now.
+> No more formatting CVs!

+This is a CV template that takes your structured, biographic data stored in YAML to produce a responsive web CV that also prints out (*kinda*) nicely.
+Instead of constantly rewriting and formatting CVs manually for updates, the data is pulled in and rendered according to the current layout.

 ## Current Features